wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-sql-scale-guidance.md

 - **Standard** - use for production services where you expect multiple concurrent database queries
 - **Premium** - use for large scale production services with many concurrent queries, high peak load, and expected low latency for every request.

-For more information on when to use each tier, see [Reasons to Use the New Service Tiers](http://msdn.microsoft.com/zh-cn/library/azure/dn369873.aspx#Reasons)
+For more information on when to use each tier, see [Reasons to Use the New Service Tiers]

 ### Analyzing Database Metrics

 Once you are familiar with the different database tiers, we can explore database performance metrics to help us reason about scaling within and among the tiers.

-1. Launch the [Azure Management Portal][].
+1. Launch the [Azure Management Portal].
 2. On the Mobile Services tab, select the service you want to work with.
 3. Select the **Configure** tab.
 4. Select the **SQL Database** name in the **Database Settings** section.
 This will navigate to the Azure SQL Database tab in the portal.
 5. Navigate to the **Monitor** tab
 6. Ensure the relevant metrics are displayed by using the **Add Metrics** button.
 Include the following
     - *CPU Percentage* (available only in Basic/Standard/Premium tiers)

-    - *Physical Data Reads Percentage* (available only in Basic/Standard/Premium tiers)
+    - *Data IO Percentage* (available only in Basic/Standard/Premium tiers)
-    - *Log Writes Percentage* (available only in Basic/Standard/Premium tiers)
+    - *Log IO Percentage* (available only in Basic/Standard/Premium tiers)
     - *Storage*
 7. Inspect the metrics over the time window when your service was experiencing issues.